 - Your comments are public record and viewable on our website.

 3. Register to speak to a Public Hearing item

 Complete this form to register to speak in person at a Public Hearing.

 - The form will only be available from 8:30am to 4:00pm on the date of the Public Hearing.

 - If you miss this registration period, you may attend City Hall and register in person from 6:30 to 6:45pm on the date of the Public Hearing.

 During the meeting

-- You will have five minutes to speak.
+- You will have three minutes to speak.

 - Your comments must be relevant to the bylaw under consideration at the hearing.

 - Once all registered speakers have made their comments, the Mayor will provide an opportunity for other attendees to provide their comments to Council.